 The disadvantages of the BCP are that its range is very poor for a rifle-style toy blaster, and during our tests, this model emitted an unusually whiny and annoying sound.
 BCP aimed to make a decent toy blaster, but if you seek performance, we'd recommend going with another model.

 Why You Should Trust Us

 Our testing process begins with extensive research to find the top products, then purchasing those contenders for hands-on testing.
-In this category, we purchased 11 Nerf blasters and guns for our hands-on shootout (no pun intended).
+In this category, we purchased 11 Nerf blasters for our hands-on shootout (no pun intended).
 We then put each product through the paces, testing key performance attributes like range, projectile capacity, ease-of-use, and fun factor to rate and rank each product.
 After our extensive testing, we pick our favorites and explain why to help you find the very best product for your needs and budget.